amankitsingh/Replica_of_Google_keep/README.md

 ```
 1. clone or download the repo into local pc.
 2. Run Python app.py to start the program. //after installing all the requirements
-3. open your webbrowser and visit http://localhost:8000/
+3. open your web browser and visit http://localhost:8000/
-4. Now you are ready explore.
+4. Now you are ready to explore.
 ```

-# Note: In the map section, type the desire location and press Enter to render the location on * *on-screen* * map and then submit to save it in database.
+# Note: In the map section, type the desire location and press Enter to render the location on * *on-screen* * map and then submit to save it in the database.
-In the app the list coloumn is striked because it has issues.
+In the app, the list column is striked because it has issues.